masudpce/mie-courses-distribution/README.md

 # mie-courses-distribution
-The courses included in undergraduate program of Department of Mechatronics and Industrial Engineering (MIE,CUET).
+The courses included in undergraduate program of Department of Mechatronics and Industrial Engineering (MIE, CUET).
 Courses are grouped by subject groups.
 As of May,2023
 prepared by: masudahmed.cuet2gmail.com